 TGaz Editor: Fix clause numbers to match the move of PDMG/PEDMG to 11.22.6.4.2.1 and change references as shown below:

-11.22.6.4.7.1 General
+11.22.6.4.2.1.1 General

 (#2381) An PEDMG ISTA and RSTA that have both indicated support for first path beam forming by setting to one the First Path Training Supported field in the Beamforming Capability subelement of the EDMG Capability element, shall perform first path beamforming training as defined in 10.43.10.6 First path beamforming training.
-A PDMG/PEDMG ISTA/RSTA performs an FTM exchange that does not require AOA or AOD measurements as defined in 11.22.6.4.1 .
-To perform an FTM exchange that does require AOD or AOD measurements, it follows the procedure in 11.22.6.4.7.2.
+A PDMG/PEDMG ISTA/RSTA performs an FTM exchange that does not require AOA or AOD measurements as defined in 11.22.6.4.1 (EDCA based ranging measurement exchange).
+To perform an FTM exchange that does require AOD or AOD measurements, it follows the procedure in 11.22.6.4.2.1.2 (PDMG/PEDMG AOA/AOD measurement exchange).
 In both these cases, when the first path AWV setting is not used in the exchange, the trigger field shall be set to 1 in the Fine timing Measurement Request that initiates the exchange.
-In both cases the same AWV used for data transfer between the devices shall be used for transmission and reception of the preamble and data portion of the PPDUs.. (#1442, 2345, 2346)11.22.6.4.7.2 PDMG/PEDGM AOA/AOD measurement exchange
+In both cases the same AWV used for data transfer between the devices shall be used for transmission and reception of the preamble and data portion of the PPDUs.. (#1442, 2345, 2346)

+11.22.6.4.2.1.2 PDMG/PEDGM AOA/AOD measurement exchange

 In a PDMG/PEDMG ISTA/RSTA pair that has agreed on performing direction measurement by agreeing on either R2I AOA, I2R AOD, I2R AOA or R2I AOD shall add TRN fields to FTM exchanges in the burst according to the Direction Measurement Density sent by the RSTA in the initial Fine Timing Measurement frame.

-A PDMG/PEDMG ISTA/RSTA pair that has agreed on either R2I AOA, I2R AOD, I2R AOA or R2I AOD using the procedure described in 11.22.6.3.1 shall be denoted as Direction Measurement FTM pair.11.22.6.4.7.3 AOD feedback exchange after an FTM exchange
+A PDMG/PEDMG ISTA/RSTA pair that has agreed on either R2I AOA, I2R AOD, I2R AOA or R2I AOD using the procedure described in 11.22.6.3.6 (Negotiation for direction measurement for PDMG/PEDMG) shall be denoted as Direction Measurement FTM pair.

+11.22.6.4.2.1.3 AOD feedback exchange after an FTM exchange

-When an ISTA and RSTA agreed on performing an R2I AOD measurement FTM exchange as described in 11.22.6.3.2 (Negotiation of Direction Measurement for PDMG/PEDMG) the ISTA needs to send AOD measurement results to the RSTA, so that the RSTA may use these to generate the AOD estimates and send the results back to the ISTA.11.22.6.4.7.4 PEDMG LOS assessment FTM exchange
+When an ISTA and RSTA agreed on performing an R2I AOD measurement FTM exchange as described in 11.22.6.4.2 (EDCA based ranging measurement exchange) the ISTA needs to send AOD measurement results to the RSTA, so that the RSTA may use these to generate the AOD estimates and send the results back to the ISTA.

+11.22.6.4.2.1.4 PEDMG LOS assessment for EDCA based ranging measurement exchange

 A LOS assessment FTM exchange may provide an ISTA with information about whether the link with the ISTA is over a non-LOS path.
-A LOS assessment FTM exchange is a PEDMG FTM burst as defined in 11.22.6.4.7.1 or 11.22.6.4.7.2 in which one FTM frame from the RSTA to the ISTA is a LOS assessment FTM PPDU.
+A LOS assessment FTM exchange is a PEDMG FTM burst as defined in 11.22.6.4.2.1.1 (General) or 11.22.6.4.2.1.2 (PDMG/PEDGM AOA/AOD measurement exchange) in which one FTM frame from the RSTA to the ISTA is a LOS assessment FTM PPDU.
 A LOS assessment FTM burst over the regular AWV is identified by the RSTA setting the FTM trigger to 3 at the FTM request.
 A LOS assessment FTM burst over the first path AWV is identified by setting the FTM trigger to 4.

-11.22.6.4.7.5 First Path AWV FTM exchange
+11.22.6.4.2.1.5 First Path AWV for EDCA based ranging measurement exchange

 The setting of TXVECTOR when the frames are used for AOA and AOD estimation is described in 11.2.6.7.4.2.

-11.22.6.4.8 Secure EDMG Measurement Exchange Protocol
+11.22.6.4.2.1.6 Secure measurement exchange for EDMG STAs